Logic of Hypotheses: from Zero to Full Knowledge in Neurosymbolic Integration: Related Works

 \section{Related Works}

-\paragraph{Logics on top of Neural Predicates.} Approaches such as \emph{SBR} \citep{diligenti2017semantic}, \emph{LTN} \citep{badreddine2022logic} and Semantic Loss \citep{xu2018semantic} translate logical knowledge into differentiable penalties added to the loss.
-In contrast, abductive methods \citep{dai2019abductive,tsamoura2021neurolog,huang2021fast} let a symbolic model find labels for the neural part consistent with the provided knowledge.
+\paragraph{Logics on top of Neural Predicates.} Approaches such as \emph{SBR} \cite{diligenti2017semantic}, \emph{LTN} \cite{badreddine2022logic} and Semantic Loss \cite{xu2018semantic} translate logical knowledge into differentiable penalties added to the loss.
+In contrast, abductive methods \cite{dai2019abductive,tsamoura2021neurolog,huang2021fast} let a symbolic model find labels for the neural part consistent with the provided knowledge.
 This enables logical reasoning also at inference time, yet the symbolic program remains user‑supplied rather than learned.
-Similarly, \emph{DeepProbLog} \citep{manhaeve2018deepproblog}, \emph{DeepStochLog} \citep{winters2022deepstochlog}, and \emph{NeurASP} \citep{yang2020neurasp}, enrich logical solvers with neural predicates whose outputs are treated as probabilities.
+Similarly, \emph{DeepProbLog} \cite{manhaeve2018deepproblog}, \emph{DeepStochLog} \cite{winters2022deepstochlog}, and \emph{NeurASP} \cite{yang2020neurasp} enrich logical solvers with neural predicates whose outputs are treated as probabilities.
 Here what is learned sits on neural modules rather than on alternative rule bodies.

 \emph{Neuro-fuzzy networks} like \cite{jang1993anfis}, \cite{lazyPop} and \cite{GSETSK} are interpretable models where a neural network structure directly coincides with a fuzzy rule base.
 Typically they concentrate on parametric identification under fixed rules.
 Even when logic is induced \cite{NFN-survey}, their rule-based architecture is suited for a DNF-like format, which contrast the expressivity and flexibility of LoH.

 In probabilistic logic programming, probabilistic facts and annotated disjunctions could be employed to represent ``choices''.
 However, these define distributions over possible worlds, and extracting a single crisp program typically requires probabilities to collapse to $0/1$, as picking always the most likely local choice is only a heuristic.
 In LoH, instead, choices live in the space of \emph{hypotheses}, and a compiled LoH formula act as one function in the hypothesis space, making binary deterministic yes/no predictions: the one obtained substituting each choice operator with the subformula with weight $>0.5$.
 And learning can be seen as a differentiable combinatorial local search procedure under the \emph{Gödel Trick} \cite{Godel_trick}.
 This makes LoH especially suited for rule learning and deterministic decision modeling, whereas probabilistic logic programs are naturally tailored to probabilistic inference under uncertainty.

 On the rule-inducing side, \emph{SATNet} \cite{satnet} embeds a smoothed MaxSAT layer inside a neural network, jointly optimizing clause weights and perception.
 Subsequent work exposed limitations with unsupervised grounding \cite{chang2020assessing}, partially alleviated in \cite{topan2021techniques}. \emph{DSL} \cite{daniele2022deep} directly learn symbolic rules from data alongside the perception‑to‑symbol mappings, but the symbolic part is only a lookup table.